msdange/project_assignment_v0/README.md

 <!-- USAGE -->
 ## Usage

-Hosting the web application involves three parts.
+Hosting the web application involves two main steps.

-### Part 1: Creating the Infrastructure
+### Step 1: Creating the Infrastructure

 The infrastructure is created in AWS using Terraform.